hengchu/fuzzi-model/Overview.md

 ### Artifact Guide

-FuzzDP is a Haskell package that provides an embedded programming language with language primitives differential privacy, and an automatic testing framework that checks differential privacy properties of languages written in the embedded language.
+FuzzDP is a Haskell package that provides an embedded programming language with language primitives for differential privacy, and an automatic testing framework that checks differential privacy properties of languages written in the embedded language.